Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly tells when to use this tool (monitoring regulatory activity on a topic) and when to use an alternative (regulatory_fetch_docket_details for full detail with a docket ID).
-Also notes read-only, idempotent, US federal only.
+Explicitly advises when to use this tool ('when monitoring regulatory activity on a topic') and when to use an alternative ('when you have a docket ID and need full detail').
+Also notes caching and source verification.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.